sinch/docs/docs/numbers/numbers-getting-started-list-numbers.md

 ---
-title: Get your numbers
+title: Get your virtual numbers
-excerpt: ''
+excerpt: 'Get, move and update your virtual numbers using the API calls shown here. '
 hidden: false
 ---

 ## List Numbers

-This GET request lists all numbers for your project.
+This GET request lists all virtual numbers for your project.

 #### Request